Technologicat/unpythonic/macro_extras/README.md

   - First, template substitutions.
   - Then, bare name substitutions, applied to the result of the first step.

-This design is to avoid accidental substitutions of formal parameters of templates (that would usually break the template, resulting at best in a mysterious error, and at worst silently doing something unexpected), if the name of a formal parameter happens to match one of the currently active bare name substitutions.
+This design is to avoid accidental substitutions into formal parameters of templates (that would usually break the template, resulting at best in a mysterious error, and at worst silently doing something unexpected), if the name of a formal parameter happens to match one of the currently active bare name substitutions.

 Within each step, the substitutions are applied **in definition order**:

   - If the bindings are ``((x, y), (y, z))``, then an ``x`` at the use site transforms to ``z``.
 So does a ``y`` at the use site.
   - But if the bindings are ``((y, z), (x, y))``, then an ``x`` at the use site transforms to ``y``, and only an explicit ``y`` at the use site transforms to ``z``.

-Even in block templates, parameters are always expressions, because invoking a template uses the function-call syntax.
+Even in block templates, arguments are always expressions, because invoking a template uses the function-call syntax.
 But names and calls are expressions, so a previously defined substitution (whether bare name or an invocation of a template) can be passed as an argument just fine.
 Definition order is then important; consult the rules above.

 It is allowed to nest ``let_syntax``.
 Lexical scoping is supported (inner definitions of substitutions shadow outer ones).